Is Coffee Safe During Pregnancy?

 Is coffee safe during pregnancy?

+Yes, in moderation.
 Up to ~200 mg caffeine/day (about one 12-oz cup) is generally considered safe.
+The key is staying within the safe amount rather than cutting it out entirely.

 How much coffee is safe during pregnancy?